CocoPommel/hangouts-harvester/README.md

 2: Rename the zip folder to hangouts-export

-3: Run the batch file.
+3: Run the batch file in the same folder that countains the zip hangouts-export.zip.
 If all goes well, the filtered text should appear in the file output.log.